scandinave/accessControlMiddleware/README.md

 AccessControlMiddleware parameters are the following :
 * secret: The secret access token key used to sign the token.
-* accessControl: The AccesssControl instance.
+* accessControl: The AccessControl instance.
 * filter: A custom filter function that will be used to filter findAll resources when user only have access on a subset of resources.
 * tokenFormat: The format of the token ( eg: Bearer, JWT) (default: Bearer)
 * userKey: The request param key used to store the user (default: user)